 Telogen effluvium is a scalp disorder where the hair roots enter the resting stage of the hair cycle too early.
 As many as 70% of scalp hairs can fall out within about 2 months during a state of telogen effluvium.

 When someone has one type of autoimmune condition, they are more likely than other people to develop another.
-For example, people with Hashimoto’s disease may also develop autoimmune alopecia, which results in diffuse hair loss.
+For example, people with Hashimoto’s thyroiditis may also develop autoimmune alopecia, which results in diffuse hair loss.
 Alopecia areata causes hair loss in a more localized pattern.

 Hair loss is also a possible side effect of some antithyroid drugs, including methimazole and propylthiouracil (PTU).
 Doctors prescribe antithyroid drugs to treat an overactive thyroid.